 What we like: Breathable, stretchy, and comfortable.

-Not as wind- or waterproof as a hardshell.
+What we don’t: Not as wind- or waterproof as a non-stretch hardshell, no women's version.

 Among backcountry-focused models, Patagonia’s Stormstride above is a strong competitor to the Strafe.
 Both excel for touring, but we like that the Capitol includes extras like removable suspenders and has a thicker construction (63D vs. 40D).
 This boost in fabric weight lends itself both to durability and weather protection, making us more likely to recommend the Capitol as a 50/50 resort and backcountry piece.
-But the stretchy face fabric is still more prone to soaking up moisture than a thicker and rigid hardshell, and the clincher for many will be price: At $509, the Capitol is more expensive than the $449 Stormstride, plus it’s only available in men’s sizes.
+But the stretchy face fabric is still more prone to soaking up moisture than a thicker and rigid hardshell, and the clincher for many will be price: At $509, the Capitol is more expensive than the $449 Stormstride, plus it’s only available in a men's version.
 Gripes aside, Strafe's backcountry pant is well-made and a strong performer in the category, and should continue to be an on- and off-piste favorite.
+The most technical offering for women is currently the $549 Scarlett 3L Shell Bib, which we haven't gotten to test yet, but will report back when we do.

 17. Outdoor Research Trailbreaker Tour ($249)